ogny/belgeler/Sistem/Paket_Yoneticileri/yum_rpm_dnf.md

    yum groupinstall groupname  --> Installs all the packages in a group. yum groupupdate groupname  --> Updates all the packages in a group. yum groupremove groupname --> Removes all the packages in a group.

+#### Dnf

+*  Yum command has been deprecated, redirecting to '/usr/bin/dnf -y install tmux'.
+   See 'man dnf' and 'man yum2dnf' for more information.
+   To transfer transaction metadata from yum to DNF, run:
+   'dnf install python-dnf-plugins-extras-migrate && dnf-2 migrate'